-Always he advocated unity and cooperation.
+He always advocated unity and cooperation.

 “Let’s get together, Republican, Democrat, Independent, and get the job done and make our community stronger.
-Listen to what the people are saying,” he told the Weekly Challenger in one of his last interviews several months ago.
+Listen to what the people are saying,” he told The Weekly Challenger in one of his last interviews several months ago.

 Dr. Welch’s survivors include his wife, Alletha; his son Ken Welch; daughters Janice Welch-Watson, Katrina Welch, and CasSandra Mobley; his brother Johnny Welch; and six grandchildren.

 A wake will take place this Friday, from 6-8 p.m., and the funeral on Saturday at 11 a.m.
 Both services will be held at Prayer Tower Church of God in Christ, 1137 37th St. S., St. Petersburg.